 Don't Constantly Call for the Ball

-Once you have begun playing for a team, do not constantly call for the ball from the computer.
-Not only does doing this disrupt the computer's passing game, but also the calls of any other team mates.
+Once you have begun playing for a team, do not constantly call the computer for the ball.
+Not only does doing this disrupt the computer's passing game, but also the calls of any other teammates.
 If you call for the ball, make sure it is for the right reason.
 This only really applies when the computer controls the other players on your team, and can make your team lose time and time again.

-- If you do call when you have no space, and the computer does the pass, you will lose possession and leave yourself open to be attacked by the opposition.
+- If you do call when you have no space, and the computer makes the pass, you will lose possession and leave yourself open to being attacked by the opposition.

 Playing the ANY Role

-There is nothing worse than playing Pro Clubs with a bunch of random new guys, and one exclaims that he is the best ANY in the world.
-You accept this fact and take him up on it, but once in the game he concedes nine and gets two red cards.
+There is nothing worse than playing Pro Clubs with a bunch of random new guys and one exclaims that he is the best ANY in the world.
+You accept this and take him up on it, but then concedes nine and gets two red cards.